consulo/consulo-dev.github.io/docs/tutorials/custom_language_support/folding_builder.md

 The remainder of such a string is expected to contain a Simple Language key, and so the text range is stored as a [`FoldingDescriptor`](upsource:///platform/core-api/src/com/intellij/lang/folding/FoldingDescriptor.java).

 The `getPlaceholderText()` method retrieves the Simple Language value corresponding to the key associated with the (ASTNode) provided.
-The IntelliJ Platform uses the value to substitute for the key when the code gets folded.
+The Consulo uses the value to substitute for the key when the code gets folded.

 ```java
 {% include /code_samples/simple_language_plugin/src/main/java/org/intellij/sdk/language/SimpleFoldingBuilder.java %}
 ```

 ## 12.2.
 Register the Folding Builder
-The `SimpleFoldingBuilder` implementation is registered with the IntelliJ Platform in the plugin configuration file using the `com.intellij.lang.foldingBuilder` extension point.
+The `SimpleFoldingBuilder` implementation is registered with the Consulo in the plugin configuration file using the `com.intellij.lang.foldingBuilder` extension point.

 ```xml
   <extensions defaultExtensionNs="com.intellij">